-Curtis J. Crawford, 54, Chairman of the Board of Directors since September 1999.
-Mr. Crawford is the President and CEO of Onix Microsystems, Inc., a developer and manufacturer of optically transparent switches for communication networks located in Richmond, California.
+Curtis J. Crawford, 54, a Director since September 1999.
+Mr. Crawford served as our Chairman of the Board from September 1999 until his resignation from that position in April 2002.
+He is the President and CEO of Onix Microsystems, Inc., a developer and manufacturer of optically transparent switches for communication networks located in Richmond, California.
 From 1998 to March 2001, he was Chairman, and from 1998 to January 2001, he was President and Chief Executive Officer, of Zilog, Inc, a semiconductor design, manufacture and marketing company based in Campbell, California.
-On February 28, 2002, one year after Mr. Crawford left, Zilog, Inc. filed for protection under Chapter 11 of the Bankruptcy Code.
+On February 28, 2002, one year after Mr. Crawford left Zilog, Inc., it filed for protection under Chapter 11 of the Bankruptcy Code.
 From 1997 to 1998, Mr. Crawford was Group President of the Microelectronics Group and President of the Intellectual Property division of Lucent Technologies, a successor to some AT&T businesses.
 From 1995 to 1997, he was President of the Microelectronics Group.
 From 1993 to 1995, Mr. Crawford was President of AT&T Microelectronics, a business unit of AT&T Corporation.
 From 1991 to 1993, he held the position of Vice President and Co-Chief Executive Officer of AT&T Microelectronics.
 From 1988 to 1991, he held the position of Vice President, Sales, Service and Support for AT&T Computer Systems.
 Prior thereto, he served in various sales, marketing and executive management positions at various divisions of IBM.
 Mr. Crawford currently serves as a member of the Board of Trustees of DePaul University and as a member of the Boards of Directors of ITT Industries, Inc., E.I. du Pont de Nemours and CENiX, Inc.